-My story is shaped by the stories I was told.
-My maternal grandfather, a globetrotting activist preacher, encouraged me to learn the human story by selling educational books door-to-door.
-My mother the English teacher taught me the value of a well-written story, and my uncle the history professor showed me how history is our story of the past, while my father, an electrical engineer who designed the broadcasting antenna atop the World Trade Center, showed me the story of a new digital age in communications.
-Their stories are reflected in my story – a teacher turned advocate turned marketing communications executive.
-Now as the Managing Partner of Princeton Strategic Communications, I join a talented team of communicators to tell the stories of good companies and causes.
+His maternal grandfather, a globe-trotting activist/preacher, encouraged him to learn the human story by selling educational books door-to-door.
+His mom, an English teacher, taught him the value of a well-written story.
+An uncle who was a history professor taught him that history is the story of our past.
+And his father, an electrical engineer who designed the broadcasting antenna atop the World Trade Center, told him the story of a new digital age in communications.

-For years I told the stories of our beloved Jersey Shore including Wildwood and Cape May, helping clients win the Brass Ring Award from the International Association of Amusement Parks and Attractions, the NJ Governor’s Tourism Award in 2010, and the Hospitality Sales and Marketing Association International Award for website redesign.
+For years Norris told stories of his beloved Jersey Shore, including those of Wildwood and Cape May.
+He helped clients win the Brass Ring Award from the International Association of Amusement Parks and Attractions, the N.J.
+Governor’s Tourism Award in 2010 and the Hospitality Sales and Marketing Association International Award for website redesign.

-While completing a Masters in religion and philosophy at the University of Pennsylvania, I taught college courses and developed continuing education programs in Cape May including the Art Kane Photo Workshops and the Cape May Music Festival.
+While earning a master’s degree in religion and philosophy at the University of Pennsylvania, he taught college courses and developed continuing-education programs in Cape May.
+Among them: the Art Kane Photo Workshops and the Cape May Music Festival.

 Norris enjoys a vast portfolio of experience in a wide array of public-service areas: He serves as founding chairman of the N.J.
 Delaware Bayshore Council, is part of the First Legislative District Economic Development Task Force.
 He serves on the boards of the historic Fishing Creek School and Historic Cold Spring Village and organizes TEDxCapeMay.